luceos/guardian/README.md

 # License

-This extension is made available under the [CC-BY-NC-SA 4.0](http://creativecommons.org/licenses/by-nc-sa/4.0/), meaning:
+This extension is made available under the [GPL-3.0-or-later](https://spdx.org/licenses/GPL-3.0-or-later.html#licenseText), meaning:

 - You are allowed to use and fork this code.
 - You cannot publish this extension under another license or keep it closed source.
-- You cannot use it commercially.

 This license is implemented to ensure we all work on the same code base in order to achieve the best result possible.